PoodleApp/arfe-protocol/ARFE.markdown

 Could be represented in fallback content with a message like, "s/desert/dessert" or "When I said 'desert' of course I meant 'dessert'".

+Some update operations might change resource metadata, such as access control policies, but leave content unchanged.
+In these cases an ARFE-enabled client will not show a new element in the conversation view;
+but a Classic Email client will, and users will be confused if the new message is does not explain itself somehow.
+It is suggested that the fallback content for such a message include a user-friendly description of the change, and a link to an ARFE-enabled client or to an article that describes what ARFE is.
+For example,

+> Alice has granted you permission to edit the Q4 Planning Doc.
+> You can use Poodle <https://github.com/PoodleApp/poodle> to make edits.

 ## Retrieving Conversation History, and Quoting